What are the best new cruise ships? The coolest new cruise ships being built and coming out in 2023?

 Say hello to the new Enchanted Princess (passenger capacity 3,560) from Princess Cruises.

-Launch date: November, 2021, is when the Enchanted Princess will make her debut, for a season of Caribbean cruises.
+Launch date: November, 2021, is when the Enchanted Princess made her debut, for a season of Caribbean cruises.

 14) Ritz-Carlton Evrima